DragonYodha/Raplyrics/README.md

-# Raplyrics
+# myfirstaiapp
-App that generates Rap lyrics
+An app that generates rap lyrics